Community in Action operates programs designed to alleviate poverty. CinA has four main service areas that include:

-Residential Rehabilitation Loan Programs are designed to provide no interest and no payment loans to qualified homeowners.
-This program provides funding to address home remodels, energy efficiency measures, health and safety concerns, and other issues that the client needs to have addressed.
+Residential Rehabilitation Grant/Loan Programs are designed to provide grants that have no repayment or no interest and no payment loans to qualified homeowners.
+This program provides funding to address home remodels, energy efficiency measures, health and safety concerns, including but not imited to structual, roofing, electrical and plumbing and other issues that the client needs to have addressed.

 Fee for service weatherization programs as designed to provide energy efficiency measures to homes of people who do not income qualify.
 These homes may require a variety of services including health and safety measures, energy education, energy efficiency measures designed to lower their heating and cooling bills.